-“Local boards of education have contributed to New Jersey being among the leading states in academic achievement, as measured by the National Assessment of Educational Progress (NAEP), and by district participation and student achievement in the Advanced Placement and SAT assessments,” the governor said in his proclamation.
-He recognized the “countless hours, without remuneration” spent by nearly 5,000 local board of education members.
+“Local boards of education have contributed to New Jersey being among the leading states in academic achievement, as measured by the National Assessment of Educational Progress (NAEP), and by district participation and student achievement in the Advanced Placement and SAT assessments,” the governor stated in the proclamation issued on Jan.
+11. He recognized the “countless hours, without remuneration” spent by nearly 5,000 local board of education members.

-“New Jersey’s local boards of education endeavor to meet the challenges facing public schools and help students attain the education necessary for postsecondary success so they may compete in a global economy,” the governor said in his Jan.
-11 proclamation.
+“New Jersey’s local boards of education endeavor to meet the challenges facing public schools and help students attain the education necessary for post-secondary success so they may compete in a global economy,” the governor stated.

 “Local boards of education set the policies and goals that guide the entire school district,” explained Dan Sinclair, president of the New Jersey School Boards Association.
 “The work of New Jersey’s school board members has a direct and positive impact on the classroom.
 Their dedication has helped to make our state a leader in student achievement.”